uellenberg/tutorials/tutorials/programming-tips/0_common_programming_pitfalls/README.md

 ## Closing Thoughts

-The most important thing, in my opinion, is to keep your code clean.
-A big part of that is comments and good naming conventions.
+The most important thing, in my opinion, is to keep your code clean, since clean code is just easier to understand.
+A big part of that comes down to comments and good naming conventions.
 There's nothing wrong with needing to clean things up when you're done (there's no sense in making your code pretty if it'll just be re-written), but there are a lot of things that seem like they can be done at the end but are actually extremely helpful to you while you're writing your code.
 You don't need to make your code pretty (especially when you're writing it), but it always needs to be readable and understandable.

 I highly recommend you take a look at some resources that were linked to above.
 They go much more in-depth into some of these topics than I have, and are excellent references for keeping your code clean.